Lane Kenworthy, The Good Society

 Should we bemoan the fact that employment and earnings haven’t been the key trickle-down mechanism in recent decades?
 Not necessarily.
-At higher points in the income distribution, they do play more of a role.20 But for those at the low end there are limits to what employment can accomplish.
+At higher points in the income distribution, they do play more of a role.21 But for people and households at the low end there are limits to what employment can accomplish.
 Some people have psychological, cognitive, or physical conditions that limit their earnings capability.
 Some are constrained by family circumstances.
 At any given point in time, some will be out of work due to structural or cyclical unemployment.
 And some are retirees.
-We surely can do better at helping able adults get into (or back into) employment, but we shouldn’t pretend that paid work is a realistic route to guaranteeing rising incomes for everyone.
+We surely can do better at helping able adults get into (or back into) employment, but we shouldn’t pretend that paid work is a realistic route to rising income for everyone.

 WHY HASN’T THERE BEEN MORE PROGRESS FOR AMERICA’S POOR?

-Let’s look more closely at developments in the United States.
-Figure 6 shows average income among the bottom fifth of US households between 1979 and 2013.
-It increased by $1,500.
-That’s a very small improvement for a period of three and a half decades, especially given that for much of this time the American economy was growing at a healthy clip.21
+Let’s look more closely at over-time developments in the United States.
+Figure 6 shows average income among the bottom fifth of US households between 1979 and 2016.
+It increased by $3,500.
+That’s a small improvement for a period of nearly four decades, especially given that for much of this time the American economy was growing at a healthy clip.22

 Other indicators tell a similar story of limited improvement in living standards for America’s poor since the 1970s.
-Figure 7 shows two measures of the poverty rate.22 One is the official government measure, which includes cash government transfers but leaves out near-cash transfers such as the EITC and SNAP (“food stamps”) and doesn’t subtract taxes.
-The other is the “supplemental poverty measure,” which takes into account all transfers and taxes and also adjusts for homeownership and for medical, childcare, and work expenses.23 Both suggest that the country made significant progress through the mid-to-late 1970s but less since then.24
+Figure 7 shows two measures of the poverty rate.23 One is the official government measure, which includes cash government transfers but leaves out near-cash transfers such as the EITC and SNAP (“food stamps”) and doesn’t subtract taxes.
+The other is the “supplemental poverty measure,” which takes into account all transfers and taxes and also adjusts for homeownership and for medical, childcare, and work expenses.24 Both suggest that the country made significant progress through the mid-to-late 1970s.
+The official poverty measure suggests no progress at all since then, while the supplemental measure suggests real but limited progress.25